Preparing Safety Data Sheets (SDS) – Part 3

 In the previous parts, we discussed why a safety data sheet is needed and how to approach compiling an SDS.

 Now let’s turn to the document itself: what information does a safety data sheet contain?
-As mentioned, an SDS has a standard structure comprised of 16 main sections.
+As mentioned, an SDS has a standard structure comprising 16 main sections.
 These sections ensure that all essential data are provided in a consistent format.

-In this part, we will review Sections 1–8, which cover the most important information from identification of the substance/mixture to workplace protective measures.
+In this part, we will review Sections 1–8, which cover key information from identification of the substance/mixture to exposure controls and personal protection.

 Section 1: Identification of the substance/mixture and of the company/undertaking

-Section 1 of the SDS contains the product’s identifying details.
-Here, the exact name of the substance or mixture must be provided, along with any identification numbers (e.g. CAS number, EC number), and for mixtures the unique formula identifier (UFI code, if available).
-It also includes the name, address, and contact information of the manufacturer or supplier company, and an emergency contact telephone number (for example, a toxicology hotline or a national emergency number).
+Section 1 of the SDS contains the product identification details.
+The exact name of the substance or mixture must be provided, along with relevant identifiers (e.g. CAS number, EC number) and, for mixtures, the unique formula identifier (UFI) (where applicable).
+It also includes the name, address and contact details of the manufacturer or supplier, and an emergency telephone number (for example, a poison centre number or another designated emergency contact).

-This section ensures that anyone reading the SDS can immediately identify the product and know whom to contact for further information in an emergency.
+This section ensures that anyone reading the SDS can immediately identify the product and know whom to contact for further information, including in an emergency.

 Section 2: Hazards identification

-Section 2 presents the product’s hazard classification according to the CLP regulation, as well as the corresponding labelling elements.
-Here we find the hazard pictograms, the signal word (for example, “Danger” or “Warning”), the H statements (e.g. H225 – Highly flammable liquid and vapour) and the P statements (precautionary statements).
+Section 2 presents the product’s hazard classification according to the CLP Regulation, as well as the corresponding labelling elements.
+This includes the hazard pictograms, the signal word (for example, “Danger” or “Warning”), the hazard statements (H statements) (e.g. H225 – Highly flammable liquid and vapour), and the precautionary statements (P statements).

-In short, this section gives a quick overview of the product’s hazards.
+In short, this section provides a quick overview of the product’s hazards.

 Section 3: Composition/information on ingredients